Samagra-Development/docs/docs/Form Management Module.md

 ### 2.3 Giving Storage Permissions

-2.3.1	Add the following snippet in your AndroidManifest.xml
+2.3.1	Integrating the ODK Module in your app project, would reqire to add certain user permissions.
+Add the following snippet in your AndroidManifest.xml

     ```
     `<uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE" />